Fairfield County, Connecticut: History

 Connecticut in 1905 was 11th in the United States terms of industrial goods produced, and Fairfield County contained the city with the most total worth of products made, Bridgeport.
 One-fifth of Connecticut's population was employed in manufacturing, the state's largest industry which generated most of its wealth.
 Bridgeport in 1905 produced 20% of America's corsets.
 The 2nd largest city in Connecticut behind New Haven by 1910, Bridgeport's population grew by 50,000 people during the first 20 months of US involvement during the First World War, producing 50% of Allied ammunition during that time.
 Bridgeport by 1920 had a population of 143,555 people, then the 44th largest US city.
 Danbury, in northern Fairfield County, was known as the "Hat City", producing 20% of America's hats, until the industry began to decline in the 1920s.
 Stamford (population 40,067 in 1920), was known as the "Lock City", as the home of the Yale and Towne Lock Manufacturing Company.
 Bridgeport, nicknamed "Park City" had in 1930 over 500 factories within its borders.
 Bridgeport Machines, Inc., a milling machine manufacturer, was founded in Bridgeport in 1938, as well as Hubbell Incorporated in the 1890s, these are two examples, various companies were headquartered in Bridgeport, such as Warnerco, ACME Shear, Westinghouse subsidiary Bryant Electric among others, and others such as Remington Arms, General Electric, Singer Sewing Machines, Sikorsky Aircraft, Carpenter Steel, and countless others, had large scale manufacturing complexes there.

 Most of the county remained agricultural.
 Westport in the 1920s was a bohemian summer artist colony, and was home to famous artists, writers, and painters, such as F. Scott Fitzgerald, who spent a summer in town.
 The Cos Cob art colony flourished from the late 1800s to the 1920s.

 At the height of its influence in the 1920s, the Ku Klux Klan had a distinct presence in the county and county politics.
 The group was most active in Darien, but had small chapters in Norwalk, Stamford, and Bridgeport.
 The Klan has since disappeared from the county.

 The county's first institution of higher learning was Western Connecticut State University, founded in Danbury in 1903 (known by its acronym, WCSU), followed by the University of Bridgeport in 1927, Fairfield University in neighboring Fairfield in 1947 and Sacred Heart University.
+It was the subject of a Nina Leen photo-essay cover story in the 8 August 1949 issue of LIFE.